Conservatory Roof Replacement

 - Increasing insulation, cooler in the summer, warmer in the winter

 - Reducing glare

 - Sagging roofs

 Please also view our Blog Page about replacing a conservatory roof.
 A personal view from KJM’s Managing Director Mark Pearce with video content.

 It is often possible just to change the roof panels, as technology has progressed over the years, you can have much better insulation from polycarbonate, today’s panels are up-to 40mm thick and come in a variety of shades.
 Old roofs had 10-16mm panels.

 The quality, look and feel of a glass roofed conservatory is second to none.
-If you want to see the sun, the stars and the sky, then glass is the only option.
+If you want increased natural light, the stars and the sky, then glass is the only option.
 Another major advantage is glass is much quieter than polycarbonate in the rain.
 It is more expensive than polycarbonate but worth the extra money to most.
 There are a variety of glass options, including solar control, self cleaning, argon filled units and coloured anti-sun glass.

 New roof structures are provided through our supplier Ultraframe.
-Further information on roofs, polycarbonate and self cleaning glass can be found in our Conservatory brochure download section
+Further information on conservatory roof replacements including, polycarbonate and self cleaning glass can be found in our Conservatory brochure download section.

 Replacement Conservatory roof FAQ’s